eur00t/selfprint.js/README.md

 The idea is to implement a JS program that prints itself on a runtime.
 It should use `console.log` command for output.

 1. Initially a program of such a kind can have following view: `s = "<text>"; console.log('s = ' + '<"-symbol>' + s + '<"-symbol>' + s)`
+   <"-symbol> - it's representation of doublequotes symbol.
+You can\'t use escaped \" value.

 2. TODO: describe further steps.